Osprey Raptor 10 Review

-The Raptor 10's hydration bladder, a Hydraulics 3.0 Liter LT features a wide opening bladder that makes filling up no problem.
+The Raptor 10's hydration bladder, a Hydraulics 3.0 Liter LT, has a wide opening that makes filling up an easy task.

-The fully-opening water bladder is similar to the Platypus Duthie A.M.
-10 and the Deuter Compact EXP 12 in that they all provide complete and easy access for filling up.
+Like the Platypus Duthie A.M.
+10 and the Deuter Compact EXP 12, the bladder in the Raptor opens completely for easy fill-ups.
 Additionally, the Pour Shield makes things easier, especially in shallow sinks, etc.

 The easiest filling, drinking, and cleaning hydration pack also needs to be comfortable, and the Raptor 10 delivers.

 The pack is built around a flexible Atilon foam, a dense closed cell foam that is found in some impact clothing.
 Osprey claims this allows for better weight disbursement and dynamic movements while wearing the pack and we agree.
 Our testers found the Raptor 10 really does move with you when twisting and reaching, no matter what the activity.

 As we started opening the zippered compartments of the Raptor 10, we were immediately impressed by the design.
 We knew the pack was likely to score high in this category and after testing, the pack received a final score of 9 out of 10 for storage.

 Even before opening the pack, we noticed some well thought out storage features like the external stretchy mesh pocket on the back and the fresh but simple LidLock helmet carrier at the top of the pack.
 The waist belt also has stretch fabric, zipper-secured pockets on both sides, perfect for small items.